PopovEvgeniy/sdcopyshell/readme.txt

 0.2-0.4: The small changes.
 0.5: The small changes.
 Windows 9x support has been dropped.
 0.5.0.1: The documentation has been updated.
-0.5.0.2: A 64-bit system support has been added.
+0.5.0.2: 64-bit system support has been added.
 0.5.1-0.5.4: The small changes.
 0.5.5: A small bug has been fixed.
 0.5.6-0.5.7: The small changes.